justingarfield/home-ops/README.md

-├─📁 .ci             # Continuous Integration (CI) tooling configurations ├─📁 .github         # GitHub Workflow and template items ├─📁 .taskfiles      # This repo uses Taskfiles vs. Makefiles (see https://taskfile.dev) ├─📁 assets          # Random assets used in repo documentation / charts / graphs ├─📁 docker          # Docker Compose files used for a local Container Registry and Pull-through-caches ├─📁 docs            # Folder containing detailed documentation about this repository
+├─📁 .ci             # Continuous Integration (CI) tooling configurations ├─📁 .github         # GitHub Workflow and template items ├─📁 .taskfiles      # This repo uses Taskfiles vs. Makefiles (see https://taskfile.dev) ├─📁 .vscode         # Recommended extensions and settings for this repo ├─📁 assets          # Random assets used in repo documentation / charts / graphs ├─📁 docker          # Docker Compose files used for a local Container Registry and Pull-through-caches ├─📁 docs            # Folder containing detailed documentation about this repository